-US Income Taxation is Citizenship-Based – US Citizens and Resident Aliens Are Taxed on Worldwide Income
+US income taxation is Citizenship-based – US Citizens and Resident Aliens are taxed on worldwide income

 Under US tax law, US citizens and resident aliens (green card holders) living abroad are subject to US federal income taxation on their worldwide income, irrespective of where the income was earned – so income earned abroad by US expats is subject to US federal taxation, just as income earned by US taxpayers within the US is.